Can I cash pension checks issued in my mother's maiden name?

 Answer:

-If the divorce court did not effectively change your name and you still want that name, you would have to petition the courts in New Jersey for a legal name change or you could return to the divorce court to ask the judge to modify the decree.
+If the name change was not effectively completed, and you still want to use that name, you can petition the courts in New Jersey for a legal name change or ask the divorce court to modify the decree.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.